the-t-in-rtf/fluid-json-schema/README.md

 A limitation of this implementation is that it expects external references to use filenames rather than ids, as in:

-    $ref: "filename.json#/definitions/field`
+    $ref: "filename.json#/definitions/field"

-This is a by product of the library we use to evolve the error output.
+This is a byproduct of `json-schema-ref-parser`, the library we use to evolve the error output.
 As this may change, best practice is for the `id` in the schema to exactly match the filename.
 See the `derived.json` and `base.json` test schemas for an example.

 # Rejecting invalid REST payloads